What Is a Broken Collarbone?

-Clavicle fractures -- also called simply broken collarbones -- are a familiar woe to many athletes.
-Despite the name, the collarbone isn't really in your neck.
-Instead, it's one of two long, thin bones that connect the breastbone to your shoulder blades.
+A broken collarbone, or clavicle fracture, is a break in one of two long, thin bones that connect the breastbone to your shoulder blades.
 You can feel or see your collarbones toward the top of your chest, running beneath the top of your shoulders.

 A broken collarbone is usually pretty obvious.
-You might feel a crack when it happens.
-Afterward, you will probably have:
+You might feel it break or hear a crack when it happens.
+Afterward, you’ll probably have:

 - Pain and swelling